By being part of Soccer Aid for UNICEF you are joining one big team – united by play, so that children everywhere can play. Just like children should.

 The below films show some of the vital work that UNICEF is doing around the world thanks to donations to Soccer Aid.

 WHAT IS UNICEF AND HOW DO DONATIONS TO SOCCER AID HELP?
-EWAN MCGREGOR EXPLAINS
+OLIVIA COLMAN EXPLAINS.

 Click here for more stories which show the ongoing impact of funds raised through UK Aid Match over the years.